barcek/rvry/README.md

 Each log entry is a start datetime stamp, the duration and the tag.

+Several options are available (see [Options](#options) below).
+These include the use of a Bash command run either on completion or at each step:

+- on completion with the base option (i.e. `--task` / `-t`)
+- at each step with one additional option applied (i.e. also `--lift` / `-l`)

-Several options are available (see [Options](#options) below), including the use of a Bash command on completion.
-Any such command can receive the available log entry elements, i.e. start datetime stamp and duration plus any tag, via the output cue - `:RVRY` by default - each use of which is replaced by the elements before the command is run.
+Any such command can receive the available log entry elements, i.e. start datetime stamp and duration plus any tag, via the output cue - `:RVRY` by default - each use of which is replaced with the log entry elements before the command is run.

 ## Source